 NLC opposes the replacement of housing vouchers with a dollar-based block grant that eliminates most federal protections for lowincome families.
 Congress should instead consider a different method to make the annual appropriation for Section 8 more predictable.
-For example, NLC supports the "hybrid" voucher funding policy, which relies on a longer period of time for HUD to determine the dollar amount for each jurisdiction, adds adjustments and adequate reserves for communities experiencing different cost trends. provides local incentives for cost containment, and guarantees stable funding for vouchers for the elderly and disabled.
+For example, NLC supports the "hybrid" voucher funding policy, which relies on a longer period of time for HUD to determine the dollar amount for each jurisdiction, adds adjustments and adequate communities experiencing reserves for different cost trends, provides local containment, incentives for cost and guarantees stable funding for vouchers for the elderly and disabled.